 In 1996, a Final EIR/Environmental Impact Statement (EIS) was certified as part of the Orange County Central and Coastal Subregion Natural Community Conservation Plan/ Habitat Conservation Plan (NCCP/HCP).
 The 1996 EIR/EIS analyzed and mitigated development impacts for 370 residential units, one 400-room hotel, and 12.7 acres of commercial development, with 55 acres of public open space (including roads).
-The NCCP/HCP with its accompanying certified EIR/EIS was approved and implemented by the U.S. Department of the Interior, the U.S. Fish and Wildlife Service, the California Resources Agency, the California Department of Fish and Game, the California Department of Forestry and Fire Protection, the California Department of Parks and Recreation, the County of Orange, and other appropriate agencies.
+The NCCP/HCP with its accompanying certified EIR/EIS was approved and implemented by the U.S. Department of the Interior, the U.S. Fish and Wildlife Service, the California Resources Agency, the California Department of Fish and Game, the California Department of Parks and Recreation, the County of Orange, and other appropriate agencies.